JackV2020/Domoticz-ToonMonitor/README.md

 In Installing.txt you find also how to install VNC on Toon 1/Toon 2 and SFTP on Toon 2 if you want that.
 VNC Clients known to work are TigerVNC Viewer on Windows and Linux and bVNC Free on Android.
-Other working VNC clients may be available but not all work with Toon 1.
+Other working VNC clients may be available but not all work with Toon.

 Thanks for reading and enjoy.